 Collins German Dictionary Complete & Unabridged

-Regardless if you’re new to learning German or you’re nearly fluent, everyone needs a good dictionary.
+Regardless of whether you’re new to learning German or you’re nearly fluent, everyone needs a good dictionary.
 It can be surprising how often you will come across an unfamiliar word or phrase.
-Dictionaries provide that extra information and context that a word sometimes needs.
+Dictionaries provide the extra information and context that a word sometimes needs.
 And Collins German Dictionary contains 500,000 translations, guaranteeing that there will be little you won’t be able to understand.